qiboteam/boostvqe/README.md

 ```
 # Tutorials

-Some useful notebooks to understand how the library work, are collected [here](notebooks/notebooks_links.md).
+Some useful notebooks to understand how the library works, are collected [here](notebooks/notebooks_links.md).

 # Reference and citation